MHLaDMOoF24/mhladmoof24.github.io/_posts/2025-08-25-database_types_investigation.md

 An Operational database could be used in a bank to handle transactions.
 A Network database could be used to map out social connections.
 These are all functional examples, but the underlying architecture could be completely different.

-Alternatively, we could have a **Relational Centralized Data Warehouse** (unmentioned, but I'd label this as a Purpose).
+Alternatively, we could have a **"Relational" "Centralized" "Data Warehouse"** (unmentioned, but I'd label this as a Purpose).
 This would be touching all three categories, and fairly well nail down both purpose and functionality, without even touching on whatever solution it might be part of.